 The web Browser you are currently using is unsupported, and some features of this site may not work as intended.
 Please update to a modern browser such as Chrome, Firefox or Edge to experience all features Michigan.gov has to offer.

 The Michigan Seal of Biliteracy has been created to recognize High School graduates who exhibit language proficiency in English and at least one additional world language.
 The Seal may be awarded to any student receiving a high school diploma, a high school certificate of completion, or a high school equivalency certificate and who has demonstrated Intermediate High Proficiency on acceptable world language assessments.
 The Seal has been created to encourage students to study world languages and embrace their native and heritage languages.
 The Seal will provide employers with a way to identify individuals with strong language and biliteracy skills.
 The Seal may serve as an additional tool for Colleges and Universities to recognize applicants' language abilities for admission and placement.

 The Michigan Seal of Biliteracy requires students to meet the following criteria:

 - Meet graduation requirements

 Michigan joins 36 other States and the District of Columbia in awarding a Seal of Biliteracy (Davin & Heineke, 2017).
-In Michigan's journey to becoming a top ten performing State in ten years, awarding the Seal of Biliteracy aligns to the goals and strategies of this endeavor.
-This policy was developed with each of the seven goals in mind.
-Reference to the goals can be found in the Purpose and Rationale section of the policy.
+In Michigan's journey to becoming a top ten performing State, awarding the Seal of Biliteracy aligns to the goals and strategies of this endeavor.
+The Michigan Seal of Biliteracy Policy was developed with each of the eight goals in mind.
+Reference to the goals can be found in the Purpose and Rationale section of the Policy.